 The WRDTP is delighted to announce an exciting new partnership with the Stuart Hall Foundation (SHF) to ring-fence two studentships for Black British students.

-Awards are available to students applying for a PhD in the White Rose Doctoral Training Programme starting in October 2021.
+Awards are available to students applying for a PhD in the White Rose Doctoral Training Partnership starting in October 2021.
 The scholarships can be held in any of our seven partner institutions and the award process will be administered in conjunction with the Stuart Hall Foundation.

 How do these ring-fenced awards differ from standard Pathway Award studentships?